-The Enrollee shall implementThe Sewer System Management Plan must include steps to determine the need for short-term (less than two years) operational or program modifications, and long-term capital improvement project(s), to enhance hydraulic capacity in hydraulic deficient system areas.

-The Sewer System Management Plan must provide procedures, and methods and/or models for an ongoing system capacity assessment of the existing system in its entirety and per system segments/components priorities.
+7.1 System Evaluation and Capacity Assurance Plan

+The Enrollee shall prepare and implement a System Evaluation and Capacity Assurance Plan that will provide hydraulic capacity of key sanitary sewer system elements for dry weather peak flow conditions, as well as, flows related to wet weather events.
 The capacity assessment must evaluate and identify hydraulically-deficient system areas or components that are contributing or have the potential to contribute to spills, based on information that includes, but is not limited to, spill history, infrastructure inspections, and operation and maintenance logs.

-The Capacity Assessment procedures must address:
+The assessment must address, if applicable:

-Technical analysis of data from existing system condition assessments, system inspections, system audits, spill history, and other available information;
+Existing system condition assessments, as applicable;

-Capacity evaluation of flood-prone system areas subjected to increased infiltration and inflow, under normal local and regional storm conditions;
+Flood-prone system areas subjected to increased infiltration and inflow, under normal local and regional storm conditions, if applicable;

-Capacity evaluations of major system elements to accommodate dry weather peak flow conditions, and updated design storm and wet weather event, including:
+Major system elements to accommodate dry weather peak flow conditions

-Peak flows associated with conditions that have historically caused, or have the potential to cause, spill events (including flows from spills);

 Inflow and infiltration reduction programs;

-Necessary redundancy in pumping and storage capacities;
+Redundancy in pumping and storage capacities, if applicable; and

-Non-stormwater sources that contribute to peak flows associated with spill events;
+Non-stormwater sources that contribute to peak flows associated with spill events, if known and applicable.

-The Capacity Assessment Plan must include evaluation standards to assess evaluation standards to assess existing system components including, at minimum:
+The System Evaluation and Capacity Assurance Plan must include evaluation standards to assess, at a minimum:

 Pump stations;

-Private lateral connections;

 Gravity pipelines and manholes; and

 Pressure (force) mains.

-The findings of the Capacity Assessment must be further assessed for risk and prioritized corrective actions through the Capital Improvement Plan component of the Sewer System Management Plan, as specified in section 7.3 through section 7.5 of this Attachment.
+The findings of the Capacity Assessment should be further assessed for risk and prioritized corrective actions through the Capital Improvement Plan component of the Sewer System Management Plan, as specified in section 7.3 through section 7.5 of this Attachment.

-Design and Construction Standards and Specifications
+Design and Construction Procedures, Standards, and Specifications

-The Sewer System Management Plan must identify and reference updated design and construction standards and specifications for the installation, repair, and rehabilitation of existing and proposed system infrastructure, including but not limited to pipelines, pump stations, and other system appurtenances.
+The Sewer System Management Plan must identify and reference current design and construction standards and specifications for the installation, repair, and rehabilitation of existing and proposed system infrastructure, including but not limited to pipelines, pump stations, and other system appurtenances.

+The Sewer System Management Plan should reference procedures, protocols, and standards for the inspection and testing of newly constructed, newly installed, repaired, and rehabilitated system pipelines, pumps, and other equipment and appurtenances.

+Project design standards should consider potential flooding and erosion due to high intense storm events, rising groundwater, or high waterbody flow conditions.

 Procedures, Protocols and Standards

-The Sewer System Management Plan must include procedures, protocols, and standards for the inspection and testing of newly constructed, newly installed, repaired, and rehabilitated system pipelines, pumps, and other equipment and appurtenances.

 Component-specific Design Criteria